mylons/email_service/README.md

 # additional features
 The util.validator package provides more robust validation than just checking if the required fields are there.
-It's capable of performing string length validation, email format validation, and validating the json.
+It is capable of performing string length validation, email format validation, and validating the json.

 The email implementation classes are singletons to limit object creation in a theoretically hig load system. the Email class is also meant to be abstract.
-I was attempting to use the ABCMeta as it's metaclass, but was conflicting with my singleton inheritance in the sub classes of Email.
+I was attempting to use the ABCMeta as its' metaclass, but was conflicting with my singleton inheritance in the sub classes of Email.
 So, Email's in a createable state now, but has abstract methods and as such is useless.